 If you want to mill your own flour, you absolutely can, but you need to sift away the bran.
 Scarr’s Pizza uses freshly milled flour, which Scarr’s mills in-house, and they sift away the bran from the flour.
 Without sifting you’ll wind up with whole grain flour, and it’ll taste like it.
 Scarr’s Pizza, which stands as one of my favorite pizzerias on the planet, does not taste like it’s made with whole grain flour.

-Note that in addition to a thorough sifting, you’ll need to add diastatic malt to freshly milled flour for it to brown properly at New York pizza temperatures.
-Use the malt sparingly: for purer malts (King Arthur’s offering may be more diluted) start with no more than 0.55% diastatic malt powder (in baker’s percentages).
+In addition to a thorough sifting, if you grind your own flour, you’ll need to add diastatic malt to freshly milled flour for it to brown properly at New York pizza temperatures.

 As far as commercial yeast products go, for home use, my suggestion is to use instant yeast.
 Instant yeast is more fool-proof than active dry yeast, and you can easily just add instant yeast to your dry ingredients while making a dough without worrying about warming it up in water first (you can also treat active dry yeast the same way for proofs on longer timescale).

 A lot of pizza makers and bakers like to use fresh yeast, and they have the ability to obtain it and use it quickly, but for home cooks, it’s usually impractical.
 You should see no detriment in using instant yeast versus fresh yeast, but you should know that fresh yeast is mostly water, and so that needs to be considered when converting a recipe between fresh yeast and instant yeast.